 Peoples is committed to ensuring all of our contractors, suppliers and other business partners are aware of and comply with the Act and will seek to encourage these suppliers to monitor compliance with the Act within their own supply chains.

-Peoples have a number of policies which support compliance with the Act and allow employees to register complaints or concerns related to human rights and human trafficking.
+Peoples have a number of avenues and policies which support compliance with the Act and allow employees to register complaints or concerns related to human rights and human trafficking.
 These include: